squashible/squashible/README.md

 OpenSUSE currently has issues booting due to the DHCP daemon it uses.

 ### Test using iPXE Squashible Boot Images

 These iPXE disks will automatically load into boot.squashible.com.
 These contain live images that have been generated for demonstration puposes.
+Make sure you assign 4GB to 8GB of RAM for the images to load properly.
+If you run into any errors or kernel panics, usually the cause is not enough memory being available.

 | Type | Bootloader | Description |
 |------|------------|-------------|